-In our data set, you have five entry and one blank cell.
+In our data set, you have five entries and one blank cell.
 Our assignment is to find only those numbers that will exclude any other listing in a given range.

 The return value is the count of numbers only, you can notice it does not count blank cells.

 In our second assignment, our priority is to find only Text from a set of the data range.
 The important thing to notice is that the data range includes numbers, blank and symbols.

 To find the text count only you will use the COUNTIF function.
 The COUNTIF function returns a count of numbers based on given criteria like

 that search numbers in the list >5 and return the count of numbers that are greater than 5.

 Excel can search any number of characters or any single character using wildcard characters like ‘?,*,~’ for advanced search and partial match.

 Count only Text using SUMPRODUCT